Vacuum Forming

 Vacuum Form Table

-A machine that produces vacuum formed parts and products.
+A machine used to produce vacuum-formed parts and products.

 More Vacuum Forming